Cenrax/Track_Covid-Winner-/README.md

 ## Python code

-In the **Code** folder there are two python files .
+In the **Code** folder there are the python files .
 Data_Processing.py process the data which analyses the travel database and gives the medical professionals the details of the associated persons with the affected person.

-The second file Hot_Spot.py contains the code which dynamically plots the radar chart and gives the intuition of the upcoming hotspots in India.